hacksu/vue-tutorial/README.md

 npm run serve
 ```

 After waiting a moment for it to do some stuff, it should say `Listening on http://localhost:8080`.

-Go ahead and visit <a target="_blank" href="http://localhost:8080" >localhost:8080</a> in your browser!
+Go ahead and visit [localhost:8080](http://localhost:8080)</a> in your browser and you should see our Vue app!